elenamene/quiz-app/README.md

 ### Personal Enhancements

-* Added styling to all buttons
+* Added style to all buttons

 * Added progress bar to keep track of the time left in "lightning" mode